gosu-lang/gosu-lang/gosu-test/src/test/gosu/gw/specification/doc/expressions.rst

 Field Access Expressions
 ========================

-.. index:: field access expression, property access expression
+.. index:: field access expression

 A *field* access must have one of these three forms: